Naomi Long: 'Death threat' against Alliance party MP

-Earlier this week, Alliance, Sinn Fein and SDLP councillors voted to limit the flying of the flag while the DUP and Ulster Unionists opposed the move.'Not deterred'
+Earlier this week, Alliance, Sinn Fein and SDLP councillors voted to limit the flying of the flag while the DUP and Ulster Unionists opposed the move.

 Speaking at Stormont on Friday, Ms Long said: "I will not let that threat deter me from serving my constituents.
 I will not let it influence decisions that my party takes.

 "We will take our decisions based on principles, based on furthering our beliefs and objectives in delivering a shared future and we will not be deterred from that by violent people.

 "We need mature political leadership from those who, over this week, have been whipping up tensions, stirring up dissension and pointing fingers of blame at people on these issues.

 "That is not without consequence.
 People need to stand up now and say that violence is wrong and they need to defuse this situation and allow Northern Ireland to go forward as it should."

 Earlier in the week threats were also made against Alliance councillor Laura McNamee and Sinn Fein MLA Gerry Kelly.